 But to make the most of large numbers of large data files stored in different places, you need a way to keep all original and generated data organized and accessible to analysis tools in your workspace.
 In Terra, the dedicated way to organize and access project data is with workspace data tables.
 Data tables include unique IDs for every kind of data, and can associate metadata and links to the physical location of genomic data.
 You can run a workflow analysis directly on data from a table, and import data into a notebook cloud environment as well.

 Tables link project components

 What does a table look like?
 What does it include?

 Tables are like spreadsheets built into your workspace, so a table looks a lot like a spreadsheet.

 - Rows - each row is a separate entity.
 For example, each row in a sample table is a distinct sample.

 - Columns - each column is a different variable or type of metadata corresponding to the particular entity.
-Below are examples of two tables often found in bioinformatics research projects - one for genomic data and one for phentotypic data.
+Below are examples of two tables often found in bioinformatics research projects - one for genomic data and one for phenotypic data.